Integration with Angular

 Installation of dependencies

-Head over to your new app's directory:
+Head into your new app’s directory:

 cd my-angular-kanban-app